JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Primitive/readme.md

 ```bash
 cp -r ../win-1/diamond.nnkp .
 ```
-This calculation generates the **.eig**, **amn**, and **mmn** files.
+This calculation generates the **.eig**, **.amn**, and **.mmn** files.
 The **.mmn** and **.amn** files only contain information about the shapes and overlaps of your wavefunctions.
 Wannier90 needs the **.eig** file to know the actual energies associated with those wavefunctions.
 An example of this calculation can be found in the [pw2wannier folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive/Calculations/HSE06/properties/pw2wannier).
 The input file can be executed using the following command:
 ```bash
 pw2wannier90.x -in diamond_pw2wan.in > diamond_pw2wan.out
 ```